You Don’t Have to Suffer in Silence

-Infertility impacts 1 in 8 people, making it a critical issue in any workplace.
-Many employees go through the journey of infertility treatment silently in the workplace, but having the tools and the confidence to speak to your employer can have a huge impact.
-For employers, providing an open and understanding environment for those dealing with infertility can have a substantial impact on the productivity and mental health of employees.
+Infertility impacts 1 in 8 people, which is why it’s an important issue in any work environment.
+Many employees navigate the journey of infertility treatment in silence at work, but having the tools and the confidence to approach your employer about it can have a huge impact.
+For employers, providing an open and understanding environment for employees with infertility can have a huge impact on the productivity and mental health of employees.

 Juggling Appointments and Educating Your Employer

 The commitment to fertility treatments can begin to impact your job when appointments become more frequent and time-sensitive.
-Some patients may feel like it is impossible to manage the stress of treatment while maintaining a somewhat normal work schedule.
+Some patients may feel like overwhelmed by the stress of treatment while trying to maintain a normal work schedule.
 For this reason, honesty and helping to educate your employer or HR department is crucial.

-Our friend Eloise, Founder of Fertility Help Hub, tells us that she once created an Excel sheet for her boss that included treatment details and appointment dates to illustrate the complexity of what she was juggling.
+Our friend Eloise, Founder of Fertility Help Hub, tells us that she once created an Excel sheet for her boss that outlined the details of her treatment and appointment dates to illustrate the complexity of what she was juggling.

 While you don’t always have to go into details, doing your part to explain your situation to an employer can be stress-relieving for you and helpful to others in the future who might be going through the same thing!